datacarpentry/OpenRefine-ecology-lesson/README.md

 ## OpenRefine Version

-The current version has been tested with OpenRefine 3.5.2.
+The current version has been tested with OpenRefine 3.6.2 on October 2022.

 ## Data set notes